-Is Refusing to Take a Blood Test After a DUI Illegal?
+Refusing a Blood Test for DUI

 A fairly standard procedure after arresting someone for driving under the influence (DUI) in California is taking them back to the police station and attempting to take their blood sample to conduct a blood test.
 The results of this blood test will, in theory, give the police an accurate measurement of the suspect’s blood alcohol concentration (BAC).
 Although there are ways to defeat chemical test results in court, it is better for the defendant if no such results exist.

 This raises the questions, “Is it illegal to refuse to take a blood test?”

 Technically, it is not illegal to refuse a blood test after a DUI arrest because it does not bring any criminal consequences.
 However, it will trigger immediate administrative consequences that are arguably worse.
 The first time you refuse to take a mandatory chemical test, such as a blood test, the California Department of Motor Vehicles (DMV) will suspend your driver’s license for one year.
 Subsequent refusals, or refusing while you have a history of DUIs on your driving record, will extend the automatic suspension to two or three years.